Good Samaritan helped deputy who was critically wounded in Hesperia shooting, sheriff says

 "He's got an extensive criminal history most recently being committed to Patton State Hospital in 2016.
 He was released towards the end of 2020 and transitioned to a board and care facility."

-McMahon said an arrest warrant had been issued for Sparks on Mach 11 after he failed to return to the boarding facility.
+McMahon said an arrest warrant had been issued for Sparks on March 11 after he failed to return to the boarding facility.